Are you a researcher at KI and/or SLL and would like to verify your articles?

 If you want to learn more about the use of bibliometrics when allocating research funding in KI and SLL and would like a description of the method options, you can read Description of the bibliometric part of the KI/SLL resource allocation system (pdf, 444 kB) (Swedish only).

 The bibliometric database contains information about international academic publications from 1995 onwards.
-It is based on information from the database Web of Science that is owned by Thomson Reuters.
+It is based on information from the database Web of Science that is owned by Clarivate Analytics.

 In addition to data from Web of Science, the bibliometric database also contains data from a local copy of Medline, also from 1995 onwards.
 The material from Medline includes the individual article's medical subject headings, known as MeSH terms.